Reading layout

 Common Benchmarking Mistakes

-• Running benchmarks in headed mode, which inflates memory usage and skews rendering times due to GPU compositing and UI thread overhead.
+• Running benchmarks in headed mode, which inflates memory usage and skews rendering times due to GPU compositing.

 • Failing to disable browser logging, telemetry, and default extensions before testing, which introduces unpredictable network chatter and CPU spikes.

-• Using implicit waits instead of explicit DOM/network states, causing inconsistent timing results and masking true framework latency.
+• Using implicit waits instead of explicit DOM/network states, causing inconsistent timing results that mask true framework latency.

-• Comparing different browser engines (e.g., Chrome vs Firefox) instead of isolating the automation framework, which invalidates cross-tool comparisons.
+• Comparing different browser engines (Chrome vs Firefox) instead of isolating the automation framework, which invalidates cross-tool comparisons.

-• Ignoring network throttling, which masks true framework overhead and produces unrealistic production metrics.
+• Ignoring network throttling, which masks framework overhead and produces unrealistic production metrics.

-• Not warming up the browser cache before recording metrics, leading to artificially high first-run times that don't reflect steady-state performance.
+• Not warming up the browser cache before recording metrics, leading to artificially high first-run times.

 Frequently Asked Questions

 How do anti-bot protections impact benchmark results?
-Advanced anti-bot systems (Cloudflare, Akamai) force additional JavaScript execution, fingerprinting, and challenge resolution.
-Playwright's native request interception and stealth plugins reduce latency during these checks, while Selenium often requires external proxy middleware that adds 200–500ms of overhead per request.
+Advanced anti-bot systems force additional JavaScript execution, fingerprinting, and challenge resolution.
+Playwright's native request interception and stealth plugins reduce latency during these checks, while Selenium often requires external proxy middleware that adds 200–500 ms of overhead per request.

 Should I migrate from Selenium to Playwright for scraping SPAs?
-For modern Single Page Applications, Playwright is strongly recommended.
+For modern SPAs, Playwright is strongly recommended.
 Its event-driven architecture, native routing capabilities, and precise load-state detection handle dynamic DOM updates and API-driven content more reliably than Selenium's synchronous polling model.